Updated 8 October 2020

 Symptoms of depression can vary, with some people also experiencing difficulties such as sleep problems (particularly insomnia and early waking), anxiety or even physical health problems due to indirect effects of giving up exercise or eating poorly.

-The good news is, however, that depression is highly treatable and our depression clinic in Newcastle has helped many people deal with the underlying cause of their low mood and develop strategies to cope with relapses.
+The good news is, however, that depression is treatable and our depression clinic in Newcastle has helped many people deal with the underlying cause of their low mood and develop strategies to cope with relapses.

-Counselling & Therapies
+Providing Counselling & Talking Therapies

 Our depression clinic in Newcastle offer a number of proven therapies that have demonstrated effectiveness in helping people overcome depression.

-Challenging Thought and Behaviours
+Challenge Negative Thought and Behaviours

 The key focus of talking therapies at our depression clinic in Newcastle is to help people challenge negative thoughts, emotions and behaviours so that they can break the negative cycles that cause low mood.

 By exploring and challenging negative or depressive thoughts, in conjunction with helping people develop more effective coping strategies, psychologists give people the skills to tackle their problems outside of the clinic and in their everyday life.

 By taking an active role in recovery, people with depression can learn to take control of negative thinking and develop helpful ways of responding to problems which can help overcome depression.

 These skills can also be especially helpful in relapse prevention, which is an important focus for us with the people we work with.